centreon/centreon-documentation/en/administration/parameters/centreon-ui.md

 - **Proxy user**
 - **Proxy password**

-Once you defined settings, test your configuration by clicking on the **Test Proxy Configuration** button.
+Once you defined settings, test your configuration by clicking on the **Test Internet Connection** button.

-To validate the configuration, click on the **Test Proxy Configuration** button.
+To validate the configuration, click on the **Test Internet Connection** button.
 If the message **Connection Successful** appears, your configuration is valid, otherwise modify your parameters.

 ## Autologin